 Graduate work in this thematic area focuses on understanding recreation and tourism as integral parts of communities, economies, and natural environments.
 Coursework, research, and outreach in this area address the motivations, preferences, and participation patterns of tourists and recreationists; the role of business, government, and non-government organizations that comprise and service tourism systems; the role of tourism in community development (domestically and internationally); and the interaction between tourism/recreation activities and a community and its natural, agricultural, historic, and cultural resources.

 Education & Civic Engagement

-This thematic area concentrates on developing scholar-practitioners interested in engaging and enhancing educational practices, within schools and in the community.
+This thematic area concentrates on developing scholar-practitioners interested in engaging and enhancing educational practices, both within schools and in the broader community.
 This area addresses agriculture and natural resource issues in educational practice, theory, research, and policy.
-Outreach opportunities are available to partner with a network of schools, community residents, local government agencies, nonprofit organizations, and Michigan Extension to design and implement appropriate educational programs.
+Outreach opportunities are available to partner with a network of schools, community residents, local government agencies, nonprofit organizations, and Michigan State University Extension to design and implement appropriate educational programs.